Joint Aid Muscle Maintenance.

 - The voluntary, or striated, muscles also suffer from high levels of wear.
 We are probably all aware of the “ratchet” mechanism of muscle contraction, where muscle fibres slide over each over, but it does have certain limitations.
 Foremost is the conversion of a biochemical process (energy generation in the form of ATP) into a mechanical result, and it is accompanied by the generation of ultrastructural damage and the release of oxidative free radicals.

-- We understand the need for supplying specialist nutracines to help maintain the structure and physiology of the joints and associated bone, cartilage and tendon.
+- We understand as a result the need for supplying specialist nutracines to help maintain the structure and physiology of the joints and associated bone, cartilage and tendon.
 Joint degradation can occur due to one of two main reasons; wear and tear can occur simply as a function of age and it can be caused by mechanical damage due to enhanced activity.

 - Why should I feed Joint Aid + Muscle Maintenance for Dogs?